nf-core/rnavar/docs/usage.md

 ## Alignment options

-The pipeline uses [STAR](https://github.com/alexdobin/STAR) to map the raw FastQ reads to the reference genome, project the alignments onto the transcriptome and to perform the downstream BAM-level quantification with [Salmon](https://salmon.readthedocs.io/en/latest/salmon.html).
+The pipeline uses [STAR](https://github.com/alexdobin/STAR) to map the raw FastQ reads to the reference genome.
 STAR is fast but requires a lot of memory to run, typically around 38GB for the Human GRCh37 reference genome.

 ## Reference genome files